Black Friday Tip: Maximize your Points and Cash Back with an Online Shopping Portal

-With the Black Friday and Cyber Monday, not only do you want to snag a good deal, you also want to maximize every single purchase you make.
+Black Friday is officially here, which means everyone is looking to snag a good deal.
+But, before you go ahead and make your purchase, there are extra ways to stack your savings on single purchase you make.
 This is why your first stop — before you go straight to the merchants website directly — should be an online shopping portal.
 This will allow you to earn points or miles or save even more money on your purchase.

 What is an Online Shopping Portal?